techydad05/primo/README.md

 For more details see this step-by-step installation [video guide](<https://www.youtube.com/watch?v=LEcKmhJsUzo>)

 ## Updating
 You can merge upstream updates by clicking 'Sync fork' on your forked repository.
-Your updates will automatically deploy to your web host.
+Your updates will automatically deploy to your web host..